fonva/cr_politic_div/readme.md

 # Intl Disclaimer
-This project puts together different ideas on how to get data Costa Rica related data, as well as ideas on how to clean, process and visualize.
+This project puts together different ideas on how to get Costa Rica related data, as well as ideas on how to clean, process and visualize.
 Since the scope is CR public, a lot of naming is on spanish.
 Feel free to use this ideas.